fahimc/vue-component-creator/README.md

 **NOTE:** use kebab case only.

 Your component has now been created!

+You will need to hook it up yourself but you should be ready to build a component.

+# Help

+Read [vue-template webpack documentation](http://vuejs-templates.github.io/webpack/) for more information on how the repo works.